Artificial cell: Bottom-up engineering of living artificial cells

 Diagram of lipid vesicles showing a solution of biomolecules (green dots) trapped in the vesicle interior.

-The German pathologist Rudolf Virchow brought forward the idea that not only does life arise from cells, but every cell comes from another cell; "Omnis cellula e cellula".
+German pathologist Rudolf Virchow proposed that not only does life arise from cells, but every cell comes from another cell; "Omnis cellula e cellula".
 Until now, most attempts to create an artificial cell have engineered modules that can mimic certain functions of living cells.
 Advances in cell-free transcription and translation reactions allow the expression of many genes as well as interdependent genetic and metabolic networks, but these efforts are still far from producing a fully operational cell.

 A bottom-up approach to build an artificial cell would involve creating a protocell de novo, entirely from non-living materials.
 As the term "cell" implies, one prerequisite is the generation of some sort of compartment that defines an individual, cellular unit.
 Phospholipid membranes are an obvious choice as compartmentalizing boundaries, as they act as selective barriers in all living biological cells.
 Scientists can encapsulate biomolecules in cell-sized phospholipid vesicles and by doing so, observe these molecules to act similarly as in biological cells and thereby recreate certain cell functions.
 In a similar way, functional biological building blocks can be encapsulated in these lipid compartments to achieve the synthesis of (however rudimentary) artificial cells.

-It is proposed to create a phospholipid bilayer vesicle with DNA capable of self-reproducing using synthetic genetic information.
+Researchers have proposed creating a phospholipid bilayer vesicle with DNA capable of self-reproducing using synthetic genetic information.
 The three primary elements of such artificial cells are the formation of a lipid membrane, DNA and RNA replication through a template process and the harvesting of chemical energy for active transport across the membrane.
 The main hurdles foreseen and encountered with this proposed protocell are the creation of a minimal synthetic DNA that holds all sufficient information for life, and the reproduction of non-genetic components that are integral in cell development such as molecular self-organization.
 However, it is hoped that this kind of bottom-up approach would provide insight into the fundamental questions of organizations at the cellular level and the origins of biological life.
-So far, no completely artificial cell capable of self-reproduction has been synthesized using the molecules of life, and this objective is still in a distant future although various groups are currently working towards this goal.
+So far, no completely artificial cell capable of self-reproduction has been synthesized using the molecules of life, and this objective is still in the distant future although various groups are currently working towards this goal.

 Another method proposed to create a protocell more closely resembles the conditions believed to have been present during evolution known as the primordial soup.
 Various RNA polymers could be encapsulated in vesicles and in such small boundary conditions, chemical reactions would be tested for.